clubdeck/clubdeck.github.io/index.md

 * Pin links at the top of your room, easily copy / paste from your browser.
 * Add a live transcript at the top of your room with our Otter.ai integration.
 * Manage your Clubhouse replays in a few clicks.
+* Pick your favorite light, dark or system theme.

 | ![Screenshot 1](/img/screen1.png) | ![Screenshot 2](/img/screen2.png)